 - Known assets: Inventoried and managed assets such as your corporate website, servers, and the dependencies running on them

-- Rogue assets: Malicious infrastructure spun up by threat actors such as malware, typosquatted domains, or a website or mobile app that impersonates your domain.
+- Rogue assets: Malicious infrastructure spun up by threat actors or hackers such as malware, typosquatted domains, or a website or mobile app that impersonates your domain.

-- Vendors: Your attack surface doesn't stop with your organization, third-party and fourth-party vendors introduce significant third-party risk and fourth-party risk.
-Even small vendors can lead to large data breaches, look at the HVAC vendor that eventually led to Target's exposure of credit card and personal data on more than 110 million consumers.
+- Vendors: Your attack surface doesn't stop with your organization — third-party and fourth-party vendors introduce significant third-party risk and fourth-party risk.
+Even small vendors can lead to large data breaches, just like the HVAC vendor that eventually led to Target's exposure of credit card and personal data on more than 110 million consumers.